vectordotdev/vector/docs/usage/configuration/sources/file.md

   # * default: 1000
   # * unit: milliseconds
   multi_line_timeout = 1000

+  # Instead of balancing read capacity fairly across all watched files,
+  # prioritize draining the oldest files before moving on to read data from
+  # younger files.
+  #
+  # * optional
+  # * default: false
+  oldest_first = false

   # When `true` Vector will read from the beginning of new files, when `false`
   # Vector will only read new data added to the file.